dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/windows/index.md

 There are also situations where the border styles that <xref:System.Windows.Window.WindowStyle%2A> allows you to have aren't sufficient.
 For example, you may want to create an application with a non-rectangular border, like Microsoft Windows Media Player uses.

-For example, consider the speech bubble window shown in the following figure:
+For example, consider the speech bubble window shown in the following image:

 :::image type="content" source="./media/index/window-transparent.png" alt-text="Screenshot of a WPF window that has a clipped area and custom shape.":::